 There will be variation in these trends depending on the mating pair’s morph type.

-Correlative evidence has been adopted by scientists to link global warming patterns to upward movement of alpine-nival floras , earlier breeding by amphibian, northward range changes in butterflies, increased photo- synthesis, and changes in community composition (Brown et al., 1999) Utilizing correlation evidence can allow us to link factors of global climate change to certain aspects of white throated sparrows’ breeding phenology.
+Correlative evidence has been adopted by scientists to link global warming patterns to upward movement of alpine-nival floras , earlier breeding by amphibian, northward range changes in butterflies, increased photo- synthesis, and changes in community composition (Brown et al., 1999).
+Utilizing correlation evidence can allow us to link factors of global climate change to certain aspects of white throated sparrows’ breeding phenology.

 Methods